-The combination of these sub-regions and diverse climatic influences leads to a wide range of varietal expression, especially throughout the pinot noir range.
-You can taste the differences at the Cellar Door, where Head Winemaker, Simon Black – who brings experience with classic French vintages in Burgundy – and Cellar Door Manager, Justin Crow, are on hand to explain the intricacies of each drop.
+You can taste the full Montalto range at the Cellar Door, where Head Winemaker, Simon Black – who brings experience with classic French vintages in Burgundy – and Cellar Door Manager, Justin Crow, are on hand to explain the intricacies of each drop.

 When your palate is exhausted, it’s time for lunch.
 The entire team at Montalto follows the ‘estate to plate’ philosophy: if they can grow it and use it on-site, they will.
 Therefore, an abundance of produce is grown in the enormous kitchen garden and orchard.
 The dining room looks over the vines, sculptures and olive grove, meaning you’ll be able to see just where everything has come from with each bite.
 If it’s not available on-site, the kitchen team sources as much as possible locally, preferencing sustainable and ethical production methods.